ibnAbuMahdi/AI-PFM/README.md

 # AI-PFM
-An AI-powered personal finance manager made with the Django Framework
+An AI-powered personal finance manager made with the Django framework.